Albuquerque Monthly Meeting of the Religious Society of Friends (Quakers)

 Issa’s life and beliefs will be commemorated through a scholarship at the University of New Mexico for students in Arts and Sciences who are interested in Peace Making.
 In the last months of his life Issa knew about this and was pleased.

-Currently, the scholarship is nearly fully funded!
-If one hundred Quakers each donate $100, the goal of full funding will be achieved!
-Your gift today will make these scholarships available.
+Currently, the scholarship is fully funded!
+Students are already receiving scholarship support from the fund.
+The current goal is to raise $100,000 to generate more funds to support selected students.
+Your gift today helps make these scholarships available.
 Donations are tax deductible as allowed by law.

 Check donations may be mailed to: UNM Foundation